-Say goodbye to expensive dry cleanings to remove mold from fabrics.
-Learn How to Remove Mold From Clothes with Baking Soda in this informative and short article.
+Say goodbye to costly dry cleanings to eliminate mold from fabrics.
+Learn How to Remove Mold From Clothes with Baking Soda below.

 Mold infestation is widespread in humid climates, especially cotton and other organic fiber clothes.
 A common way to remove mold is to get your clothes dry-cleaned.
-But the cost of dry cleaning may cut a big hole in your monthly budget.
-But what if we suggested a much cheaper, more effective, and readily available alternative?
+But its cost may cut a big hole in your monthly budget.
+But what if we suggested a much cheaper, effective, and readily available alternative?
 By the end of this article, you will know How to Remove Mold From Clothes with Baking Soda.

 Mold: Causes and Effects

 Molds are microorganisms that are neither classified as plants or animals.
 They belong to the fungi kingdom.
 Molds feed on dead and decaying organic matter such as wood, dead plants and animals, clothes, and even food.

 Molds are only visible to the naked eye when they reproduce in large numbers.
 They increase by feeding on the organic matter they are growing upon.
 But to reproduce, mold requires favorable conditions, which are organic materials, oxygen, and moisture.
 The primary cause of mold inside your house is accumulated moisture and humidity.
 Molds can affect clothes, leather goods, papers, drywall, carpets, and insulation.

 Wearing clothes infected with molds can cause allergic reactions, asthma, respiratory complications, and allergic fungal sinusitis.
 And even though extreme responses are uncommon, they can occur based on the type of mold, length of exposure, and past medical history.

 How To Remove Mold From Clothes With Baking Soda

 Baking soda is a less expensive and more viable method to remove mold from your clothes.
 As it is a natural disinfectant, sodium bicarbonate also helps to eliminate the bad smell that mold leaves on clothes.
 Without any further ado, let’s find out how to get rid of mold on clothes below.

 What You Need